-Aphids may use the juice from the fern, and they are a food to many other species of animal in the food web.
+Christmas Fern is food to many other species of animals in the food web.
 Gamebirds will feed on young fronds; you may also be able to catch a glimpse of a Wild Turkey or a Ruffed Grouse.
-At times during the winter, the fronds may be eaten by White-tailed Deer but not typically a detrimental amount.
+At times during the winter, the fronds may be eaten by White-tailed Deer but typically not a detrimental amount.
 Clever birds and mammals will stack fronds of the Christmas fern to create nests and shelter.